kiwicampus/2D-Test-Track-Planner/planner/docs/homework.md

 10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y` for?

+    This command would delete all the unused packages and cache files from any installation made.
+The options -y is to automatically accept the process when asked.

 11. [Docker] If you modify a layer what happen with the previous and the next ones?